 Places to See Foliage in Fort Wayne

-The Fort Wayne Children’s Zoo closes on October 8 this year.
+The Fort Wayne Children’s Zoo is open through October 31 this year.
 This is always a fun time to visit, as there are pumpkins and cornstalks and gourds all over the place!
 (Don’t miss the peacocks that also like to peck at the local produce.)
 Of course, the weather is variable, but the last day is usually sunny and warm, and you can have a last creamy ice cream cone outside.
 Check out the African Journey for some especially nice fall foliage; the super-high hills around the lions’ area have crisp, golden grasses and the changing leaves frame the creeks so beautifully.

-Riverfront Fort Wayne Historic Boat Tours – take a boat ride up Fort Wayne’s waterways to learn about the history of the region, and to get a good look at the fall foliage that surrounds our waterways.
-These evening tours are given on Thursdays and Sundays; passengers must be 10 years old or older.
-Rides start at Headwaters Park West, in downtown Fort Wayne.
+Take a boat ride up Fort Wayne’s waterways to learn about the history of the region, and to get a good look at the fall foliage that surrounds our waterways.
+Or, rent a kayak and paddle Fort Wayne's rivers!

 Fox Island, Metea Park and more – Don’t forget about Fort Wayne’s many parks and wilderness preserves, where you can take a hike, go bird watching, learn about the local nature scene, or just have some quiet time.
 Check out this article to see the specifics on some of our parks and preserves.
 Hunt around: you should be able to find something close to your part of town!